Early Career Archaeologists

 ISVR (Swedish Institute of Classical Studies in Rome) – Digital Collections: digital collection of diaries, field notes, sketches, paintings, tracings, and photographs from early 20th archaeological and Classical research in Italy.

-IWGP (The International Work Group for Palaeoethnobotany): webpage of the IWGP, including information (with links) about their conference and journal.
+IWGP (The International Work Group for Palaeoethnobotany): webpage of the IWGP, including information (with links) about their conference and journal, as well as links to useful archaeobotany-related resources, databases, organisations, and mailing lists.

 Jemdet Nasr Digital Archive: digital archive of the Jemdet Nasr excavations and project.